In this guide we will learn how to mount a MinIO server that can be used by multiple users.

 The 100% Open Source, Enterprise-Grade, Amazon S3 Compatible Object Storage

-For this guide, we will use Civo to host an instance, which will provide a public IP address, where other servers or your project can connect.
-You will have the option to create a user per server, one user to all servers, or a user per project such as Django to upload all your media and static assets.
+For this tutorial, we will use Civo to host an instance, which will provide a public IP address, where other servers or your project can connect.
+You will have the option to create a user per server, one user to all servers, or a user per project, such as Django, to upload all your media and static assets.

 - Log into your Civo dashboard

-- Select Debian 9 for the Operating System, add your SSH key for login, make sure you select the option for a public IP, and keep the default firewall.
+- Select Debian 9 for the Operating System, add your SSH key for login

 Connect via ssh

 to the IP address of the instance.
-To prepare for installing MinIO server, first of all we want to create a directory to store all data created by users.
-We will using /srv/minio/data
+To prepare for installing the MinIO server, first of all, we want to create a directory to store all data created by users.
+We will be using /srv/minio/data

 $ sudo mkdir -p /srv/minio/data